krakphp/symfony-rollout-rox/README.md

     }

     // the namespace controls the prefix used in the rollout admin
     // when displaying your flags or variants.
+Every container MUST have a unique
+    // namespace.
-    // by not defining this method, the default will use an empty namespace public function getNamespace(): string {
+    public function getNamespace(): string {
         return 'product';
     }